Let’s quickly review the new economic system that we are proposing in this book:

 - And everyone gets these things in a way that is sustainable, so that we do not destroy the planet we live on.

 - As long as a resident is willing to productively contribute his/her human time and effort to the new economy, the resident is able to partake of the bounty of the new economy.
 In addition, as robotics, AI, automation, etc. advance, everyone in the new economy benefits because there is less and less work that the residents have to do.
 A classic example would be dish washing, or truck driving.
-Once these tasks are completely automated, then no human will be spending time on these tasks anymore, and everyone working in the economy feels the benefit of the lightened workload.
+Once these tasks are completely automated, then no human will be spending time on these tasks anymore, and everyone working in the economy will feel the benefit of the lightened workload.

 - So let’s take food as an example product, as described in Chapter 16 of this book.
-Every human being needs food, obviously, and this new economy is providing food to everyone at cruise ship quality.
+Every human being needs food, obviously, and this new economy is providing food to everyone at cruise ship quality [nice video].
 To feed the one million people in this new economy, the residents need to plant, grow, harvest, prepare and serve an abundant amount of delicious, attractive, appetizing, high-quality, healthy food.
 This is not rocket science… On any given day, the city needs to serve three million meals and a bunch of snacks.
 In order to make this happen, each day there are a certain number of tasks, requiring a certain number of human hours, that need to be performed in terms of harvesting, cooking, etc.

 - To handle all of the food tasks, the new economy uses a comprehensive computerized task allocation system.
 Residents enter their preferences into the system (some people do not want to wake up or work before noon, some people are allergic to peanuts, some people prefer tasks of type A (e.g. baking bread) and some people prefer tasks of type B (e.g. driving tractors), etc.), and the system knows all of the tasks that need to be performed.
 The task allocation system divvies up all of the food production and preparation tasks amongst the residents to the best of its abilities based on preferences and skills.

 - It is the same for clothing, as described in Chapter 17.
 On any given day, the city needs to produce a certain amount of clothing in a huge variety of colors, sizes and styles, based on all of the clothing items that the residents are ordering.
-All of these orders generate a list of tasks needed to produce all of the clothing, and the task allocation system allocates those tasks amongst the residents to the best of its ability based on preferences and skills.
+All of these orders generate a list of tasks required to produce all of the clothing, and the task allocation system allocates those tasks amongst the residents to the best of its ability based on preferences and skills.

-- It is the same for housing as described in Chapter 18.
+- It is the same for housing, as described in Chapter 18.
 The city needs to build and maintain the housing for the one million residents, and on any given day there are X tasks that must be done to fulfill this obligation.
 The task allocation system divvies up all the housing tasks amongst the residents based on preferences and skills.